Commercial Flood Insurance – Do You Need it for Your Business?

 Commercial flood insurance is different than flood insurance for a house.
 Through the National Flood Insurance Plan (NFIP) you can buy up to $500,000 of building coverage and up to $500,000 for business property.

-Remember Superstorm Sandy last year?
 Many of the businesses affected where those far from the coast and did not have flood insurance.
+We do not want to see your business suffer the same fate as those businesses.

 Don’t forget that we are here to help you stay in business after a claim.
 We can’t do much for you after a flood, though, unless you’ve got the coverage.